 Active Shooter Reponse Training

-As part of our continued effort to enhance the safety and security of our parishes and schools, the Office of Risk Management and Ratio Risk Services have partnered with Synergy 911, a training and education company, to provide private active shooter response training for parish and school communities.
+As part of our continued effort to enhance the safety and security of our insured locations, the Office of Risk Management and Ratio Risk Services have partnered with Synergy 911, a training and education company, to provide private active shooter response training for parish and school communities as well as institutions.

-The 3-4 hour training session is specifically tailored for Catholic parish and school communities.
+The 3-4 hour training session is specifically tailored for Catholic organizations.
 The training includes practical hands-on scenarios in a range of settings with the goal of enhancing adaptability and critical thinking in emergency situations.
 All of Synergy’s facilitator’s are law enforcement and crisis management professionals with years of on-the-ground experience.

 Our partnership with Synergy means we can offer this training to our participants at a discounted rate.
 For more information on pricing and to set up a training session, please contact Doreen Rearden at 617-833-0811.